MrR0807/Java_Notes/Flight_Record_&_Mission_Control.md

-**JFR (Java Flight Recorder)** can record a whole lot of events—from your applications to your JVM to the OS.
+**JFR (Java Flight Recorder)** can record a whole lot of events - from your applications to your JVM to the OS.
 It is a high performance, but low overhead profiler.

 **MC (Mission Control)** displays the application profiling data collected by JFR in a visual environment.
-You can select the category you want to analyze—from class loading to JVM internals (such as garbage collection), application threads, memory allocation, to complete application data analysis.
+You can select the category you want to analyze - from class loading to JVM internals (such as garbage collection), application threads, memory allocation, to complete application data analysis.

 ## Using the Command Line
 You can start and configure a recording from the command line using the -XX:StartFlightRecording option of the java command, when starting the application.
 The following example illustrates how to run the MyApp application and immediately start a 60-second recording which will be saved to a file named myrecording.jfr: